 Basic horse facts can elude horse owners who are busy caring for a large living breathing creature.

 And who’s equestrian sport or hobby often takes up significant personal time.

 Horse riding can take up to several hours of every day.

-Grooming, taking care of tack and the actual riding all take time.
+Simple daily grooming, taking care of horse tack and the actual horse riding all take time.

 Learning basic horse facts and figures as well as the more fun and interesting ones is often placed on the back burner or never considered important.